syedsaqib2457/php-hash/documentation/add-node.md

 This is the processing status indicator in the added node.

-The value is either `1` if the added node is processing or `0` if the added node isn't processing.
+The value is `0` for the added node.

 The added node must be deployed before it can be processed.